 In machine learning, particularly in ANNs, activation functions play an essential role: These functions determine whether a neuron should fire, and the output then passes to the next layer of neurons.

 In both contexts, the connection lies in the idea of neural activation to interpret the signals.
-In ML, the activation functions are designed and trained to extract patterns and information from input data.
+The activation functions are designed and trained to extract patterns and information from input data.
 Unlike the random firing in the brain during dreaming, the activations in ANNs are purposeful and directed toward specific tasks.

 While the Activation-Synthesis Theory itself doesn’t directly inform machine learning practices, the analogy highlights the concept of interpreting neural activations or signals in different contexts.
 One applies to neuroscience to explain dreaming and the other to the field of AI and ML.